PolyBench/PolyBench/WALKTHROUGH.md

 ### 🔹 Error Recovery (Option 5)
 If AI predictions fail (e.g., due to rate limits or context window size issues), they are logged as `ERROR`.
 Selecting **Error recover (Option 5)** will specifically target these broken items, delete the faulty `ERROR` row to prevent unique constraint conflicts, and immediately re-run the AI analysis for those specific markets.

-### 🔹 Resolve Check (Option 2)
-Polymarket events close asynchronously.
-Run this option periodically to query the blockchain block state and identify exactly which prediction markets within your database have officially resolved.

 ---